MicrosoftDocs/azure-docs/articles/cognitive-services/Speech/API-Reference-REST/BingVoiceRecognition.md

 > improve the user experience in these continuous recognition modes.

 ## Recognition language
-The *recognition language* specifies the language that your application user will speak.
-You **must** specify the user's spoken language with the *language* URL query parameter on the connection.
+The *recognition language* specifies the language that your application user speaks.
+Specify the  *recognition language* with the
+*language* URL query parameter on the connection.
 The value of the *language* query parameter **must** be one of the languages supported by the
 Microsoft Speech Service, specified in [BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) format.
 The Microsoft Speech Service rejects invalid connection requests with an ```HTTP 400 Bad Request``` response.
 An invalid request is one that: